RegExp

 );

-In the result of .exec()
+In the result of .match()

 , we can see that a named group is also a numbered group – its capture exists twice: